Said-Ait-Driss/saidix/README.md

-# saidis
+# saidix

 <p>
-saidis is an in-momery database like redis. built on go
+saidix is an in-momery database like redis. built on go
 </p>
 <strong>
 <a href="https://www.databass.dev/"> referer followed toturial</a>